kuod/odnt/README.md

-# perturb-101
+# odnt

-A sequentially numbered, end-to-end tutorial for Perturb-seq analysis.
-Designed for bioinformaticians who know single-cell RNA-seq and want to learn the Perturb-seq-specific concepts, workflows, and tools.
+Old Dog.
+New Tricks.
+A sequentially numbered, end-to-end tutorial for different analyses like perturb-seq, spatial transcriptomics, scrnaseq etc. Designed for bioinformaticians who know single-cell RNA-seq and want to learn the Perturb-seq-specific concepts, workflows, and tools.

 ---